 – Blues chord patterns and strum patterns in a variety of styles.

-- 80 examples with mp3s and 4 backing tracks to jam along with.
+– 4 backing tracks to jam along with.

 – Contains chord charts and tab for re-entrant, C-tuned ukulele.

-To give you some idea of what you’ll be able to play, this is the final piece tabbed in the book which combines a number of the ideas contained in the ebook.
+To give you some idea of what you’ll be able to play, these are the final two pieces tabbed in the ebook which combines a number of the ideas it contains.

 If you haven’t downloaded one of my ebooks before, please do check out FAQ for more info.